dozzie/statetip/doc/manpages/daemon.rst

     Flag to make ``statetipd status`` command to wait for control socket to appear instead of telling immediately that the daemon is stopped.
 Option intended for use in initscripts.

+.. option:: --read-block <bytes>

+    Size of a maximum block that is read from a log file.
+A single record needs to fit in this block.
+It will also be used to search for a valid record if a damaged entry is encountered.

+    The block size must be a multiple of 8.

+    Default is 4096 bytes.
+For comparison, records with a small *info* field take around 150-200 bytes.

+.. option:: --read-tries <count>

+    Number of consequent read blocks (:option:`--read-block`) that will be tried if a damaged entry is encountered.

+    Default is 3 blocks.

 .. _statetipd-config: